chinapedia/wikipedia.abstract.en/Page/Berber_languages.md

 Subclassification

-Berber-map.png:Northern Berber: Tuareg:Eastern Berber: ]] A listing of the other Berber languages is complicated by their closeness; there is little distinction between language and dialect.
+:Northern Berber: Tuareg:Eastern Berber: ]] A listing of the other Berber languages is complicated by their closeness; there is little distinction between language and dialect.
 The primary difficulty of subclassification, however, lies in the eastern Berber languages, where there is little agreement.
 Otherwise there is consensus on the outlines of the family:

 -   Eastern Berber (scope debated)
 -   Northern Berber